thoughtlessmind/hashnode-blogs-backup/cll40eo7x000a09jv6p7i01kw.md

 }
 ```

-in this, `converToUnit` returns a union type of `string | number`, which loses the intellisense and other TS benefits.
-To overcome this, we can add the function signature for the functions based on `covertToString` parameter value.
+In the above function, `convertToUnit` returns a union type of `string | number`, which loses the intellisense and other TS benefits.
+To overcome this, we can add the function signature for the functions based on `convertToString` the parameter value.

 ```typescript
 // Will return string if convertToString is true